KKOA/boris-bikes/domain_model.md

 So that I can use a good bike,
 I'd like to see if a bike is working

+### 3.
+As a member of the public
+So I can return bikes I've hired
+I want to dock my bike at the docking station

+### 4.
+As a member of the public
+So I can decide whether to use the docking station
+I want to see a bike that has been docked

 ## Nouns in User Stories
 - person
 - bike